ultimaille/ultimaille.github.io/docs/getstarted.md

  - run example `create_tri_mesh`
  - open the result in graphite (don't forget to add graphite to your PATH)

 That's it, you should see a simple triangular surface displayed in the Graphite viewer.

+## What does the example do ?

+This program use Ultimaille to create a triangle surface composed by 5 points and 3 facets (3 triangles) and write the mesh in a file named `tri_mesh.geogram`.
+System is then called to execute Graphite viewer - which was previously automatically downloaded and unzip by CMake in the `build` directory of `ultimaille-examples` - and open the generated mesh.

-Now, you can try several examples or [create a project from scratch](getstarted.md#create-a-project-from-scratch).
+Now, you can try, modify several examples or [create a project from scratch](getstarted.md#4-create-a-project-from-scratch).

+!!!note
+    You can find an in-depth description of the examples in the How to section.

 ## 4. Create a project from scratch